 - Original letter of invitation (if applicable)

-- Recently taken 1 passport-size photos (3.5 x 4.5 cm, colour), not older than 3 months and on white background, glued to the spot provided on the form
+- Recently taken 1 passport-size photo (3.5 x 4.5 cm, colour), not older than 3 months and on white background, glued to the spot provided on the form

 - Original and copy of Kenyan Work/Resident’s permit (for non-Kenyan citizens)

-- Certified bank statements for the last 3 months (at least) issued within 14 days of your submission
+- Certified bank statements for the last 3 months (at least) issued within 14 days of your submission.
+I recommend submitting 6 months statement.
+This is also compulsory when applying in Nigeria.

 - Return flight reservation